 #3 Costa Rica Timezone: The timezone in Costa Rica is CST – Central Standard Time used all year around.
 Which means it is UTC/GMT -6:00 hours.

 #5 Wildlife: Do not feed wild animals at any time.
 Do not touch wild animals at any time.
-Do not hang any clothing on the balcony/ terrace overnight to dry as monkeys find literally everything interesting and free to take away.
-Exceptions: If you are with a guide or in an animal sanctuary where it is explicitly allowed to do so but still, do you need to pet a bird or lizard?
+Exceptions: If you are with a guide or in an animal sanctuary where it is explicitly allowed to do so but still, do you really need to pet a wild bird or lizard?
 Just don’t do it.
+Also, do not hang any clothing on the balcony/ terrace overnight to dry as monkeys find literally everything interesting and free to take away.

-#6 Safety in Costa Rica: In general, Costa Ricans are considered to be pacific and peaceful people and even their protests and demonstrations are usually non-violent, especially towards tourists.
-This means, Costa Rica as a destination is supposed to be safe not only for LGBT tourists.
-We actually met a lovely lesbian couple from Amsterdam who could confirm all the above points as well.
+#6 Safety in Costa Rica: In general, Costa Ricans are considered to be pacifistic and peaceful people and even their protests and demonstrations are usually non-violent, especially towards tourists.
+This means, Costa Rica as a destination is supposed to be safe not only for LGBTQ+ tourists.
+We actually met a lovely lesbian couple from Amsterdam who traveled alone and who could confirm all the above points as well.

 Highlights of Costa Rica’s Nature: Touran, Sloth, Macaw, Green Frogs & more